RPC vs GraphQL/REST

 For performance-critical apps deployed at large scale, such as Twitter or Facebook, it is common to use several database technologies at once.
 We can then even use GraphQL to simplify the life of not only the frontend developers but also the backend developers: the backend developers then also use the GraphQL API instead of directly accessing our databases.

-A GraphQL API enables an independent database development which can become crucial strategy at scale.
+A GraphQL API enables an independent database development which can become a crucial strategy at scale.

 GraphQL is the state-of-the-art for this use case; a RESTful API would be too limiting.